dram1964/cloudarchitect/docs/azure/monitor.md

 [common monitoring data platform](https://learn.microsoft.com/en-us/azure/azure-monitor/data-platform) that enables you to collect and analyse Logs and Metrics from multiple resources.
 Logs are useful for complex analysis using log queries.
 Metrics support real-time monitoring.
+Use Monitor > Activity Logs to see all activity for the Tenant.
+You can add filters for Resource, Resource Group, Resource Type, Operation and Events.

 Azure Monitor data is collected and stored in tables based on the [resource provider](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers) namespaces (which is part of each resource id) using two data stores: Metrics and Logs.
 Platform